SchedEx/SchedEx/README.md

 process instances which back scheduling are linked directly to the calling process and are set to trap on exit.
 What this means in practice is that if the calling process crashes, all pending jobs scheduled by that process will be implicitly canceled.

+## Crontab details

+Jobs scheduled via `SchedEx.run_every` are implicitly recurring; they continue to to execute according to the crontab until `SchedEx.cancel/1` is called or the original calling process terminates.
+If job execution takes longer than the scheduling interval, the job is requeued at the next mathcing interval (for example, if a job set to run every minute (crontab `* * * * *`) takes 61 seconds to run at minute `x` it will not run at minute `x+1` and will next run at minute `x+2`).

+SchedEx uses the [crontab](https://github.com/jshmrtn/crontab) library to parse crontab strings.
+If it is unable to parse the given crontab string, an error is returned from the `SchedEx.run_every` call and no jobs are scheduled.

 # Installation